Visualize results through HTML reports or figures

 • genes and database should be the same as you doing egt_gsea_analysis()

-Why multiple results need a data.frame
+Why multiple results plotting function needs a data.frame

 You can see the result figure, we need the NES and p-values for display.